ozalpozqur/altogic-auth-nuxt3/README.md

 ```

 ### Replacing server/api/verify-user.js with the following code:
-In this file, we have created an endpoint for users to verify their email address.
-And here we are logging in by assigning the session token returned from altogic to the cookie.

-We will use Altogic's `altogic.auth.getAuthGrant()` function to log in with the handled token from the URL.
+In this page we use the `getAuthGrant()` method to create a new session and associated `sessionToken` for verify email or sign in with magic link.

 Replacing `pages/auth-redirect.js` with the following code:
 ```js